Uppala: Rail

-Uppala has a railway station, west from the heart of the town, where both the passenger and express trains stop.
+Uppala has a railway station, west from the heart of the town, where the passenger and only one express train stop.
 Most of the students and workers travels daily by train to Mangalore from Uppala.

-Uppala is connected to Mangalore, Kasaragod, Kanhangad, Kannur,Kottayam, Thrissur, Ernakulam, Trivandrum, Coimbatore, and many other towns and cities by railway.
+The station's main problem is lack of train service (train stops).
+Only few trains stop at Uppala railway station, and express trains do not stop here, affecting thousands of daily passengers.
+Railway authorities degrades this station without providing enough express train stops, ignoring people’s proposal for voluntarily making reservation facility here which could have proved the high revenue potential of this station and by providing more importance to neighboring Manjeshwaram and Kumbala stations even though Uppala has more potential than these two places.

 The station was built during British India.
 It is historically important because of its design of construction and structure.
 It lies between Kumbla and Manjeshwaram railway station (10 km).

-The railway station does not have basic infrastructure facilities like seating, multiple platforms, multiple tracks, better signal facilities, pure drinking water, waste management, taxi service, better language service, rest rooms, security force, complaint service, canteen, shops, better toilets (sanitation) etc.
+The railway station does not have basic infrastructure facilities like reservation facility, triple tracks, better language service, rest rooms, security force, complaint service, canteen, shops, etc.

-The station's main problem is lack of train service (train stop).
-Only few trains stop at Uppala railway station, and express trains do not stop here, affecting thousands of daily passengers.